 - A. General.
 A conflict of interest in a research environment arises in a situation in which the potential exists for a secondary interest, such as financial gain, to cause undue influence over judgment associated with a primary interest such as performing research, reporting research results, or mentoring students.
-Since conflicts of interest are based on a situation, not an outcome, the integrity or moral character of a person involved in a conflict of interest exists.
+Since conflicts of interest are based on a situation, not an outcome, the integrity or moral character of a person involved in a conflict of interest situation is not relevant in the determination of whether or not a conflict of interest exists.
 Conflicts of interest, whether actual or perceived, can call into question the integrity of research performed by an investigator at an institution.
 For this reason, it is necessary for institutions to adopt policies and procedures that appropriately manage, reduce, or eliminate any actual or perceived conflicts of interest. - B. UMBC Mission.
 The University of Maryland, Baltimore County ("UMBC") strives to maintain the excellence and academic integrity of a top tier research institution while also promoting the economic development activities and corporate interaction expected of a State university.
 The pursuit of these two missions increases the likelihood that situations involving individual conflicts of interest will arise.
 It is important for UMBC to adhere to policies and procedures that address conflicts of interest and also support the university's pursuit of its mission. - C. Maryland State Ethics Law.
 Maryland law encourages public higher education institutions to promote economic development in the State and to increase their financial resources through arrangements with the private sector, including collaborative research and development, commercial application of institution owned intellectual property and creative works, and the provision of technical assistance.
-To facilitate these purposes, the Maryland Public Ethics Law ("State Ethics Law")
+To facilitate these purposes, the Maryland Public Ethics Law1 ("State Ethics Law")